brickcap/openresty_examples/book.md

 **The body of the request**

 ngx provides `ngx.req.read_body()` to read all of the body data.
-Once the body has been read a convinence method is provided in `ngx.req.get_body_data` and `ngx.req.get_post_args` which return a string/lua table.
+Once the body has been read a convenience method is provided in `ngx.req.get_body_data` and `ngx.req.get_post_args` which return a string/lua table.

 ```